kvandeynze/HMMSTR/README.md

 5. `Target name` (optional, if not given name will be assigned as chr:start-end)

 coordinates also requires the following additional positional arguments:
-1. chrom_sizes: path to chromosome sizes file corresponding to the reference genome used
+1. `chrom_sizes`: path to chromosome sizes file corresponding to the reference genome used
-2. ref: path to the reference genome to get flanking sequences from
+2. `ref`: path to the reference genome to get flanking sequences from
-3. input_flank_length: Length of the prefix and suffix to get from the reference genome, must be longer than 100bp (Default) or the ```--flanking_size``` optional parameter, (optional, default: 200)
+3. `input_flank_length`: Length of the prefix and suffix to get from the reference genome, must be longer than 100bp (Default) or the ```--flanking_size``` optional parameter, (optional, default: 200)

 Optionally, the user may also input all options as a text file which each input parameter and option on its own line.
 An example of this can be found [here](examples/multi_test_run_input.txt).
 This file is also automatically output to [out_prefix]_run_input.txt as a record of the run.